 How to Follow the Longevity Diet

 The Longevity Diet is the culmination of research from Dr. Valter Longo, Director of the Longevity Institute at the University of Southern California.
-Dr. Longo has studied the regions that hold the oldest yet healthiest individuals around the world.
-The diets, habits, and traditions of these communities are the foundation of The Longevity Diet.
+Dr. Longo has studied the regions that hold the highest number of centenarians- the oldest yet healthiest individuals around the world.
+Their diets, habits, and traditions within their communities are the foundation of The Longevity Diet.
 Despite the name, The Longevity “Diet” is a lifestyle that focuses on prioritizing fresh produce, complex carbohydrates, whole grains, and plant-protein sources.